anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - Reference Implementation Trace
    * - ra2.ch.001
      - Huge pages
-     - For the platform to qualify as a high-performance profile, it must be possible to enable Huge pages (2048KiB and 1048576KiB) within the Kubernetes Node OS, exposing schedulable resources hugepages-2Mi and hugepages-1Gi.
+     - For the node's profile to qualify as high-performance, it must be possible to enable Huge pages (2048KiB and 1048576KiB) within the Kubernetes Node OS, exposing schedulable resources `hugepages-2Mi` and `hugepages-1Gi`.
      - infra.com.cfg.004 :cite:t:`refmodel` Chapter 5, section Virtual Compute
      - :cite:t:`anuket-ri2` Chapter 3, section Introduction
    * - ra2.ch.002
      - SR-IOV capable NICs
-     - For the platform to qualify as a high-performance profile, the physical machines on which the Kubernetes Nodes run must be equipped with NICs that are SR-IOV-capable.
+     - For the node's profile to qualify as high-performance, the physical machines on which the Kubernetes Nodes run must be equipped with NICs that are SR-IOV-capable.
      - e.cap.013 :cite:t:`refmodel` Chapter 4, section Exposed Performance Optimisation Capabilities
      - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.003
      - SR-IOV Virtual Functions
-     - For the platform to qualify as a high-performance profile, SR-IOV virtual functions (VFs) must be configured within the Kubernetes Node OS, as the SR-IOV Device Plugin does not manage the creation of these VFs.
+     - For the node's profile to qualify as high-performance, SR-IOV virtual functions (VFs) must be configured within the Kubernetes Node OS, as the SR-IOV Device Plugin does not manage the creation of these VFs.
      - e.cap.013 :cite:t:`refmodel` Chapter 4, section Exposed Performance Optimisation Capabilities
      - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure